JohnPaulinePineda/Portfolio_Project_59/docs/index.md

 ### 1.6.1 Preprocessed Data Description<a class="anchor" id="1.6.1"></a>

-1. 6 of the 16 predictors were excluded from the dataset based on the data preprocessing and exploration findings
+1. A total of 6 of the 16 predictors were excluded from the dataset based on the data preprocessing and exploration findings
-2. 3 categorical predictors were excluded from the dataset after having been observed with extremely low variance containing categories with very few or almost no variations across observations that may have limited predictive power or drive increased model complexity without performance gains:
+2. There were 3 categorical predictors excluded from the dataset after having been observed with extremely low variance containing categories with very few or almost no variations across observations that may have limited predictive power or drive increased model complexity without performance gains:
     * <span style="color: #FF0000">Hx_Smoking</span>:
         * **189** <span style="color: #FF0000">Hx_Smoking=No</span>: 92.65%
         * **15** <span style="color: #FF0000">Hx_Smoking=Yes</span>: 7.35%